DHMP91/PlayPOM/README.md

 This also makes it easier to change if the domain of the page changes in the future.

 How about sub pages?
-You can create a partial URL and extend the main page Here is an example of a user github page with the `USER_ID` passed in during instantiation:
+You can create a partial URL and extend the main page (GItHubPage).
+Here is an example of a user page inheriting from GitHub Page with the `USER_ID` passed in during instantiation:

 ```python
 class GitHubUserPage(GitHubPage): # See above example for GitHubPage class